Girl Crazy (1943 film): Songs

-Choreography for the musical numbers is by Jack Donahue, with Charles Walters responsible for "Embraceable You".
+Choreography for the musical numbers is by Jack Donohue, with Charles Walters responsible for "Embraceable You".
 An additional production number, "Bronco Busters", which was sung by Garland, Rooney and Nancy Walker, was cut from the film.

 The musical numbers were recorded in stereophonic sound but mixed into mono for release to theaters.
 Rhino Records released a compact disc featuring the original stereo recordings, which include probably the only stereo tracks of Tommy Dorsey and his orchestra.

 Production

 Fred Astaire and Eleanor Powell were originally announced to star in the film as a follow-up to Broadway Melody of 1940.

 MGM's Roger Edens – the Freed Unit's musical arranger and associate producer, and Garland's mentor – convinced Garland, who was eager to play more adult roles, that one more pairing with Rooney would be a good idea.

 Production began in early January 1943 with Busby Berkeley as director.
 Berkeley had previously directed Rooney and Garland in Babes in Arms (1939), Strike Up the Band (1940) and Babes on Broadway (1941), their biggest hits together, but he was fired for a number of reasons.
 He and Edens conflicted over Berkeley's staging of I Got Rhythm, with Edens complaining later about Berkeley's "big ensembles and trick cameras [...] with people cracking whips and guns and cannons going off all over my arrangements and Judy's voice".
 M-G-M was also not happy with the amount of money Berkeley spent on the elaborate production number.
 The final straw may have been conflicts with Garland, who bridled under Berkeley's demanding style of direction.
 "I used to feel as if he had a big black bull whip and he was lashing me with it", she wrote.
 "Sometimes I used to think I couldn't live through the day".
 "I Got Rhythm" was to be Berkeley's only major contribution to the final film.

 Norman Taurog took over for Berkeley in early February.
 His calmer style of direction contrasted sharply with Berkeley's.
 Film historian Frank N. Magill wrote that Taurog's work "reflected the beginnings of a new style in film musicals", in which the musical numbers were used for the development of the film's characters.

 Girl Crazy was partly filmed on location in the desert near Palm Springs, California.